Heaven (Emeli Sandé song): Background and composition

 "Heaven" was confirmed to be the first released as Sandé's attempt as a solo artist and the first single from Our Version of Events.
 She signed a joint record deal between Virgin Records and EMI Records.
 The deal came across after she featured on rapper Wiley's single, "Never Be Your Woman", released by Virgin Records and the single had chart-success charting at number-eight on the UK Singles Chart.
 Sandé had several meetings with record companies to secure a deal to release music.
 The song was written by Emeli Sandé herself, longtime collaborator Naughty Boy, and Craze and Hoax.

 She was a medical student and studied at Glasgow University.
 She revealed that her education was the most important thing to her, as if her music career was to fail, she would have a career to drop back to.
 She revealed that her manager, Adrian Sykes waited since she was 16 to finally record a debut album.
-She later announced that she would begin recording her debut album once her education was competed (stating this when she was about to study her fourth year at university).
+She later announced that she would begin recording her debut album once her education was completed (stating this when she was about to study her fourth year at university).
 After her fourth year, she passed her medical exams and she began recording her first album, with "Heaven" being picked as the lead single from the album.
 She announced that the single topped the Shazam charts for weeks, saying that people just want to know "what it is they are hearing, which is really exciting."

 In an interview with Digital Spy Sandé discussed the background of the song; "A lot of people when they first hear it immediately think early '90s, that kind of era, strings with the 'Funky Drummer' underneath them, quite epic sounding I guess.
 The song was written after a very long conversation I had with [producer] Naughty Boy.
 We got into a very deep conversation about religion and how to be good – what we all try to do in this day and age and how difficult it is.
 He said, 'I guess you just have to keep your heart clean' and that sparked the whole song.
 It was done really quickly and we knew it was a special one as soon as it was done."